Eric Haase Player Props: Tigers vs. Giants

-After going 1-for-4 with a double in his last game, Eric Haase and the Detroit Tigers take on the San Francisco Giants (who will start Sean Manaea) at 6:40 PM ET on Friday.
+Eric Haase -- 2-for-4 with a double in his most recent game -- will be in action for the Detroit Tigers versus the San Francisco Giants, with Anthony DeSclafani on the mound, on April 15 at 1:10 PM ET.

-In his most recent game, he went 1-for-4 with a double against the Blue Jays.
+In his last appearance, he had two hits (going 2-for-4 with a double) against the Giants.

 Eric Haase Game Info & Props vs. the Giants